 You can adjust the evaluation offset to coordinate our streaming alerting algorithm with your data's latency.
 If it takes a while for your data to arrive, then you may need to increase the evaluation offset.

 The total supported latency is the product of the aggregation window duration multiplied by the evaluation offset.
 In the example screenshot above, the supported latency is 3 minutes (a 1-minute aggregation window multiplied by three windows).

 If the data type comes from an APM language agent and is aggregated from many app instances (for example,

 TransactionErrors, etc.), we recommend using an evaluation offset of 3 with 1 minute aggregation windows.

 When creating NRQL conditions for data collected from Infrastructure Cloud Integrations such as AWS Cloudwatch or Azure, we recommend that you start with an evaluation offset of 15 minutes, then adjust up or down depending on how long it takes to collect your data.

 Gap filling lets you customize the values to use when your signals don't have any data.
-You can fill gaps in your data streams with None, the last value received, or a static value.
+You can fill gaps in your data streams with one of these settings: